devonzuegel/smallworld/README.md

   - [ ] tomorrow, check if he got the email (first by checking SendGrid, then by asking him directly)
 - [x] make sure we're only sending the daily email to people who were not asked to be removed from the list. they probably don't want to get emails
 - [x] add logging for whenever a user selects or rejects a cutie so we can see how much people are using the app
+- [x] sort the cuties so that the ones who have selected you are at the front, to increase the likelihood of a match quicker
+  - [x] in the short term, we'll just have Lei do this manually
 - [ ] allow users to filter cuties by city
   - [ ] can use the `fetch-coordinates!` and Mapbox functions from Small World!
   - [ ] once this is done, update these people: